Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Random field Curie--Weiss model

 \end{lem} \begin{proof} Notice that the image process $(\order(\sigma(t)) : t \geq 0)$ on $\Gamma^n$ is in general not Markovian.
-For that reason, we introduce an additional Markov chain on $\cS$ with the property that its image under $\order$ is Markov and the corresponding Dirichlet form is comparable to the original one with an error that can be controlled provided $n$ is chosen large enough.
+For that reason, we introduce an additional Markov chain on $\cS$ with the property that its image under $\order$ is Markov and the corresponding Dirichlet form is comparable to the original one with a controllable error provided $n$ is chosen large enough.

 For fixed $n \geq 1$ let $(\overbar{\sigma}(t) : t \geq 0)$ be a Markov chain in discrete-time on $\cS$ with transition probabilities

 and $\overbar{p}(\sigma, \sigma) = 1 - \sum_{\sigma' \in \cS} \overbar{p}(\sigma, \sigma')$, which is reversible with respect to the random Gibbs measure